 There are certainly legitimate reasons to redirect users through AffiliateSite.com.
 Affiliates may be uncomfortable revealing the search terms they are using to buy traffic or may desire to conduct their own ad tracking.

 The two primary mechanisms for issuing redirects are server-side 301 and 302 redirects.
 These are the methods recommended by the W3C for redirection.
-The 301 redirect keeps the original referring website intact, and the 302 redirect creates a blank (rather than a misleading referrer).
-Neither of these techniques cause ‘Referrer Laundering’ so we generally consider them to be ‘proper’.
+Both 301 and 302 redirects keep the original referring website intact.
+Neither of these techniques cause 'Referrer Laundering' so we generally consider them to be 'proper'.

 Improper Redirects